NEASQC-WP61/fasttext-model/README.md

 <pre><code> cat fasttext_model* > wiki.en.bin </pre></code>

 This will output a binary file called 'wiki.en.bin' that we can use to encode words of the english dictionary into numeric vectors.

+## Checking the MD5 hash of the file

+Once we have downloaded and joined the model, we can check its MD5 hash to verify that we have the correct file.
+To do so we will run the following command in the terminal, in the same directory where we have the model.

+<pre><code> md5 wiki.en.bin > test_hash_wiki.txt </pre></code>

+Then, we must compare the hash appearing on the file 'test_hash_wiki.txt' with the one appearing on the file 'hash_wiki.txt' stored in the repo.
+If both hashes are equal, it means that we have the proper model file.